munificent/craftinginterpreters/book/optimization.md

 There are a few places in the memory management code where we access a hash table's capacity.
-First, using a `<=` in the loop when we mark all of the entries in a table:
+First, using a `<=` in the loop when we mark all of the entries in a table.

 ^code mark-table (1 before, 1 after)

-And another one in the loop to remove unmarked entries from the string table:
+And another one in the loop to remove unmarked entries from the string table.

 ^code remove-white (1 before, 1 after)

-Finally, the garbage collector tracks the amount of memory freed, so it needs an accurate count of the entry array size:
+Finally, the garbage collector tracks the amount of memory freed, so it needs an accurate count of the entry array size.

 ^code free-table (1 before, 1 after)

 That's our last `+ 1`!
-That was a lot of plumbing just to turn a couple of `%` operators into a `&`.
+That was a lot of plumbing just to turn a couple of `%` operators into `&`.

 Let's see if it was worth it.
 I tweaked that zoological benchmark to count how many <span name="batch">batches</span> of 10,000 calls it can run in ten seconds.
 More batches equals faster performance.
 On my machine using the unoptimized code, the benchmark gets through 3,192 batches.
-With this optimization, that jumps to 6,249.
+After this optimization, that jumps to 6,249.

 <img src="image/optimization/hash-chart.png" alt="Bar chart comparing the performance before and after the optimization." />